gohugoio/hugoDocs/content/en/configuration/server.md

 keywords: []
 ---

-These settings are exclusive to Hugo's development server, so a dedicated [configuration directory] for development, where the server is configured accordingly, is the recommended approach.
+These settings are exclusive to Hugo's development server, so a dedicated [configuration directory][] for development, where the server is configured accordingly, is the recommended approach.

-[configuration directory]: /configuration/introduction/#configuration-directory

 ```text
 project/